AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 D = \frac{\sum_{i=1}^n(x_i - A)}{n}
 $$

-However, there is a technical problem with this formula, it would only work if our distribution doesn't have the negative values like so.
+However, there is a technical problem with this formula, it would only work if our distribution doesn't have any negative value within it, just like our dataset happens to be.

 ![Absolute Deviation of a certain value](/img/img17.png)